The Changeling Hypothesis/Premature Prediction

 • • • •

-Well, that was the original theory, as of the end of OotP.
+Well, that was more or less the original theory, as of the end of OotP.
 Back when I still took Rowling’s apparent hint that there was due to be some sort of a Christian theme to the resolution of the adventure at face value.